SiegeEngineers/WololoKingdoms/README.md

+# Important Note:
+For personal reasons, I will pause development on this project myself, and this github is **outdated**.
+However, future updates will still be released. **The new link for that is https://github.com/AoE2CommunityGitHub/WololoKingdoms/ Please download from there and also use the new link to report any issues or ask questions that you might have**
+Trirem has accepted to maintain and continue the project, for that I am extremely grateful.
+TyRem!

 # WololoKingdoms
 A program for converting AOE2HD expansions files (The Forgotten, African Kingdoms and Rise of the Rajas) to the original AOC engine format.

-Note: For personal reasons, I will pause development on this project myself.
-However, future updates will still be released by other Volunteers (currently TriRem is in charge, thanks to him!).
-The new link for that is https://github.com/AoE2CommunityGitHub/WololoKingdoms/

 ## Why ?
 People who play AOE2:HD are probably aware of all the issues currently affecting the game : lobbies not starting, desyncs, lag issues etc.